black-code1/freeCodeCamp/Javascript_Algorithms_and_Data_Structure(Beta)_Certification/Learn-Modern-JavaScript-Methods-by-Building-Football-Team-Cards/README.md

 Next to the Nickname: text, add an embedded expression that will show the player's nickname if they have one.

 Use a ternary operator to check if nickname is not null.
 If the player has a nickname, display nickname otherwise display "N/A".

+# Step 34
+The .map() method will return a new array of player-card items separated by commas.

+To remove the commas between each player-card so it does not show up on screen, chain the .join() method to the .map() method.
+Pass an empty string as the argument for the .join() method.